heremaps/gluecodium/docs/lime_idl.md

 * a class or an interface with "public" visibility cannot inherit from a class or an interface with "internal" visibility (see `Visibility` above).

+Contrary to the usual practice encountered in programming languages, in LimeIDL it is not necessary to (re)declare functions and properties of parent class/interface in the child class.
+An IDL declaration describes an API and parent's functions and properties are already part of child's API due to inheritance.
+Gluecodium generators will also generate all necessary code for the child class automatically.

 ### Child element declarations

-Child element declarations can only be placed inside the declaraion of another element (most often some top-level element).
+Child element declarations can only be placed inside the declaration of another element (most often some top-level element).

 #### Function